What’s Hot And What’s Not in the 2019 Nissan Lineup

 07. 2019 Altima

 The best-selling Nissan sedan is clearly in crisis, sales-wise.
 After reaching its peak in 2014 when Nissan sold 335,644 units of their mid-size sedan, total sales have plummeted to 254,996 units in 2017.
 The fifth-generation Altima was introduced in now-distant 2013, and after five years on the market, it was high time for the Japanese to finally field its replacement.
 Enter the sixth-gen 2019 Nissan Altima which perfectly fits the above-stated script and even manages to up the ante.
 The all-new Altima doesn’t only sport a new, more aggressive design but builds upon it with new technology and significant powertrain revisions.
 Alongside being lower, longer, and wider, the new Altima also sports the ProPilot Assist adaptive cruise control and a number of other advanced electronic safety features.
+It also sports Apple CarPlay and Android Auto integration even from entry levels.
 What’s more, not only does it come with a new engine option that the company refers to as the world’s first production-ready VC-Turbo engine, but it also offers all-wheel drive for the very first time.

 The engine in question is the variable-compression-ratio 2.0L unit that was first unveiled with the upcoming Infiniti QX50 (more on that later).
 The turbo four develops 248 hp and 273 lb-ft of torque in the Altima, which is 22 hp less and 22 lb-ft more than what the outgoing 3.5L V6 used to make.
 The biggest advantage of the new mill should be its fuel efficiency which was actually one of the main reasons behind its development.
 It’ll only be optional with the top SR and Platinum models, whereas most of new Altimas carry over with a 2.5L 4-cylinder base engine.
 Although carried over, the revised naturally aspirated four now develops 188 hp and 180 lb-ft of torque which is an increase of 9 hp and 3 lb-ft compared to the outgoing model.
 What’s more, the aforementioned all-wheel drive will be exclusively available with the base 2.5L unit.
 This may not be the news prospective top tier buyers wanted to hear, but nothing is perfect.